 - myHadoop is a simple system for end-users to provision Hadoop instances on traditional supercomputing resources, without requiring any root privileges.
 Users may use myHadoop to configure and instantiate Hadoop on the fly via regular batch scripts.

-- libLAS - libLAS is a C/C++ library for reading and writing the LAS lidar format.
-OT uses the libLAS libraries for various data preparation, query, and processing tasks.
+- PDAL - Point Data Abstraction Library (PDAL) is a C++ library for translating and manipulating point cloud data.
+OT uses PDAL for various data preparation, query, and processing tasks.